MCHF & WHC HALL OF FAME INDUCTEE 2015

 Larry Kane (1938 – 2008)

-The old adage, “dynamite comes in small packages,” describes Larry Kane.
+The old adage, “Dynamite comes in small packages,” describes Larry Kane.
 His weight of 115 pounds soaking wet didn’t stop him from being one of the best bronc riders that ever competed.
 Like the prose of a Western novel, Larry Kane was the epitome of a cowboy, from his birth in 1938 to his death 70 years later.
 Truly it was a job, but even more, it was a lifestyle.
 He was a ranch hand, a truck driver and a welder – that says “cowboy” as much as the years he spent in the saddle.

 After he left school, Larry joined the United States Army.
 While away he kept in touch with his sweetheart, Gwen Stave, whom he married November 17, 1969.